jonbrouse/elk/README.md

 # ELK Docker Containers
-This repo contains the configuration files and Dockerfiles to build individual Elasticsearch, Logstash and Kibana containers.
+This repo contains the configuration files and Dockerfiles to build individual Elasticsearch, Logstash and Kibana containers with a lightweight Alpine based image.
 You can use Docker Compose to build and run the containers.

 ## Prerequisites